uLoyd/fretboard-js/README.md

 ```

 ## Methods
 Fretboard class has two main types of methods.
-Those either alter it's properties and crunch data or create DOM elements based on current values stored by the class itself.
-Almost all of them (except addString, findStringIndex, findCurrentExactSound and findCurrentExactSoundIndex methods) return back the Fretboard instance therefore most of the calls can be chained without a problem.
+Those either alter its properties and crunch data or create DOM elements based on current values stored by the class itself.
+Almost all of them (except addString, findStringIndex, findCurrentExactSound and findCurrentExactSoundIndex methods) returns the Fretboard instance therefore most of the calls can be chained without a problem.

 ### DOM methods
 **create()**